vmware-tanzu/servicebinding/samples/spring-petclinic/README.md

 kubectl describe deployment spring-petclinic
 ```

-If the ServiceBinding is working, a new environment variable (SERVICE_BINDINGS_ROOT), volume and volume mount (binding-49a23274b0590d5057aae1ae621be723716c4dd5) is added to the deployment.
+If the ServiceBinding is working, a new environment variable (SERVICE_BINDING_ROOT), volume and volume mount (binding-49a23274b0590d5057aae1ae621be723716c4dd5) is added to the deployment.
 The describe output will contain:

 ```txt